2 men plead guilty in California charter school fraud case

 “With these guilty pleas, the defendants now admit they engaged in a devious, systematic public corruption scheme on the backs of students, their parents and the public that diverted millions of taxpayer dollars into their own pockets,” District Attorney Summer Stephan said.
 “This is one of the largest fraud schemes targeting education dollars for K-12 students in the nation.”

-McManus and Schrock knowingly collected public funds for summer school from students already in other, unrelated programs.
-McManus and Schrock then defrauded the state of California by claiming these students were being served by the A3 Charter Schools and being taught public education from licensed teachers, when many of the students had no relationship with the charter school, according to prosecutors.
+The company paid sports leagues, camps and others as little as $25 per student for information it then used to inflate enrollment, unbeknownst to the students.
+McManus and Schrock then claimed these students were being served by the A3 Charter Schools and being taught public education from licensed teachers, when the students had no relationship with the charter school, according to prosecutors.

+School districts are funded by the state based on the number of students.

-They manipulated school calendars to falsely demonstrate that children were engaged in educational activities for the entire summer, according to the San Diego district attorney’s office.
+The company also manipulated school calendars to falsely demonstrate that children were engaged in educational activities for the entire summer, according to the San Diego district attorney’s office.
 The A3 Charter Schools earned as much as $4,000 for each summer school student.

 McManus and Schrock transferred millions of dollars in public school funds to private companies they owned and controlled under the guise of providing educational services, according to prosecutors.